Iomega: Joint venture with Lenovo: LenovoEMC

-In 2013, EMC (part of Dell) formed a joint venture with Chinese technology company Lenovo, named LenovoEMC, that took over Iomega's business.
+In 2013, EMC (before the Dell purchase) formed a joint venture with Chinese technology company Lenovo, named LenovoEMC, that took over Iomega's business.
 LenovoEMC rebranded all of Iomega's products under its name.
-LenovoEMC designs products for small and medium-sized businesses that cannot afford enterprise-class data storage.
-LenovoEMC is part of a broader partnership between the two companies announced in August 2012.
-The partnership also includes an effort to develop x86-based servers and allowing Lenovo to act as an OEM for some EMC hardware.
-Lenovo is expected to benefit from the relatively high profit margins of the NAS market.
-LenovoEMC is part of Lenovo's Enterprise Products Group.
+LenovoEMC designed products for small and medium-sized businesses that could not afford enterprise-class data storage.
+LenovoEMC was a part of a broader partnership between the two companies announced in August 2012.
+The partnership also included an effort to develop x86-based servers and allowing Lenovo to act as an OEM for some EMC hardware.
+LenovoEMC was a part of Lenovo's Enterprise Products Group before it ultimately dissolved with the EMC Dell acquisition.

 In November 2013, Lenovo announced the construction of a research and development facility near São Paulo, Brazil.
-This facility would be dedicated to enterprise software and supporting LenovoEMC's development of high-end servers and cloud storage.
-Construction would cost $100 million and about 100 would be employed at the facility.
+This facility was dedicated to enterprise software and supporting LenovoEMC's development of high-end servers and cloud storage.
+Construction would cost $100 million and about 100 people would be employed at the facility.
 It would be located in the University of Campinas Science and Technology Park, about 60 miles from São Paulo.
+Later in 2016 the Brazil facility was downscaled and relocated elsewhere.